How Soon After An Accident Does Whiplash Occur?

 Consider seeing a chiropractor.
 Some people like to work with a chiropractor to address aches and pains following an accident.

 Visit a massage therapist.
 Massage can help a lot!
 It can help you relax and also help you get to a healthier emotional state following a traumatic experience like an accident.
 Massage also soothes soreness and reduces tension in your muscles.
-Be sure to tell your massage therapist if you are visiting after an accident so that they can choose the most appropriate technique and avoid further injuries.
+Be sure to tell your massage therapist if you are visiting after an accident so that they can choose the most appropriate technique and avoid further common injuries.

 Use a neck brace.
 The purpose of a neck brace is to immobilize the head and remove tension in the neck.
 By taking the pressure off your neck, your body can begin to heal.
 If your doctor recommends a neck brace, we highly recommend that you comply with those instructions.